 I also created responses to monthly challenges and posted them.
 These stories are A Kind of Blue (for Ad Astra’s Bring the Sunshine challenge) and The Black Widow (for the Trek BBS What if …? challenge).
 As is perhaps obvious, the two works took me in rather dissimilar directions.

-The E2 stories continue to be drafted.
+In addition, I continue to draft the E2 stories.
 I am in the midst of the third book, and there should be four.
 It’s threatening to become about the same size as the Wells series.
 I have had a lot to say, and the characters have taken me in a lot of unexpected directions, for which I am grateful.
-I am now beginning to circle back to some of the initial points that I had wanted to cover, and those chapters are rather long, and take a lot of time to be drafted.
+So I am now beginning to circle back to some of the initial points that I had wanted to cover.
+But those chapters are rather long, and take a lot of time to write.

 Prep work consisted of creating a bowdlerized version of Together and an HTML-coded version of Ohio.